-From early small-run tomes that were hand typeset, to mass-produced books of today, printing has been around for centuries.
+From early small-run tomes that were hand typeset, to mass-produced books of today, Print Design has been around for centuries.
 Since the early 1980s, web design has exploded and has hacked out a niche in the design industry.
-Both markets are equally important in reaching audiences and sharing the information that both brings to their respective readers, but creating a single design for both markets is as different as night and day.
+Both are equally important in reaching audiences and sharing the information that they bring to their respective readers.
+But creating a single design for both is as different as night and day.

-With today’s technology of laser printers, digital presses, and high-definition screens, audiences expect everything they see to be crisp and clean.
+Today’s technology of laser printers, digital presses, and high-definition screens, audiences expect everything they see to be crisp and clean.
 Making that happen from one media to the next can be a challenge for any designer.
 In terms of resolution, printing has a vast scale of resolution to utilize for any piece that is created; from 150 dpi, dots per inch, to 4800 dpi, the range is vast.
 While the same piece displayed on a monitor can only eek out about 72 dots per inch.
-The difference in resolution is noticeable, creating something for both media can take skill and knowledge of how a printer and monitor work.
+The difference in resolution is noticeable.
+Creating something for both media can take skill and knowledge of how a printer and monitor work.

 Typography is another factor worth mentioning.
 In the printing industry, millions of fonts are available to choose from.
-From Serif and San Serif to cursive or fun, a designer can choose any font to compliment their design and bring the required message to their audience.
+From Serif and San Serif to cursive or fun, a designer can choose any font to complement their design and bring the required message to their audience.
 On a monitor, a designer is limited to only a handle of fonts that are typically standard on all computers.
-This limitation ensures that the type will be read and maintain roughly the same size and shape from computer to computer.
-Although this limitation can be helpful to make sure that the audience sees the same thing, no matter what browser they are using or what machine they are on, this doesn’t help the designer in choosing a font that will more aptly fit the message of the piece.
+This limitation ensures that the type will be read and roughly the same size and shape from computer to computer.
+This limitation can be helpful to make sure that the audience sees the same thing, no matter what browser they are using or what machine they are on.
+But, this doesn’t help the designer in choosing a font that will more aptly fit the message of the piece.

 Digital versus Analog

-In conclusion, both design types are valid options for any company and designer to pursue in reaching an audience with their information.
-The important thing to remember is to ensure that the designer and client research all the options available, specifically look at each difference (like the ones mentioned above) and ensure that the final decision they make, is the correct one for the message they are trying to get out to the masses.
-Without proper planning, research and sound decisions made, any message could easily get lost or reach an unintended audience.
+Both design types are valid options for any company and designer to pursue in reaching an audience with their information.
+The important thing to remember is to ensure that the designer and client research all the options available.
+Specifically, look at each difference (like the ones mentioned above), and ensure that the final decision they make, is the correct one for the message they are trying to get out to the masses.
+Without proper planning, research, and sound decisions made, any message could easily get lost or reach an unintended audience.